mathwallet/MathComitia/Design/MathComitia.md

 ### Project Details

-MathComitia is dapp based with VueJS frontend / PHP backend, and can be connected to any substrate based chains.
+MathComitia is a dapp based on VueJS frontend / PHP backend, and can be connected to any substrate based chains.

 #### Design Overview